 Italy’s mafias have also offered to keep an eye on ISIS activity in Italy.
 Seems they want to have their cake and eat it.
 But some do assert that a mafia-ISIS pact may have kept the streets of Italy terrorism free.

 Despite the wild speculation, the fact remains that Italy has not been subjected to acts of ISIS terrorism.
-Let’s hope Italy does not suffer at the hands of ISIS extremists; though if it never does might this may leave one feeling a mite suspicious.
+Let’s hope Italy does not suffer at the hands of ISIS extremists; though if it never does might this may leave one feeling a mite suspicious or extremely impressed by Italy’s anti-terrorism efforts.

 It’s not just this Italy watcher who’s been asking this question, Italians themselves have been wondering why Italy has remained attack-free as evidenced by articles in Italy’s press asking the very same question.